L337Rabbit/TwitchIRC/README.md

 # Creating a simple chat client
 To get started, you will need to get an OAUTH token from Twitch at https://twitchapps.com/tmi/.
 See https://dev.twitch.tv/docs/irc/guide for further info.

 Do not share your OAUTH token with anyone.
-If you're doing development on stream, read further down to see ways to keep your token a secret.
+If you're doing development on stream, read further down to see 2 methods for keeping your token a secret.

 ```csharp
 using okitoki.twitch.irc.client;